Wolframe/Wolframe/tests/SSL/README.txt

 All passwords are xxyy.

-wolframed, wolframedpwd and SMERPclient are signed with CA client is signed with CAclient
+wolframed, wolframedpwd and WolfClient are signed with CA client is signed with CAclient

 To build the CA directory copy / link CA certificates to the CA directory